vedlai/OpenAISwiftDI/README.md

 The `Package` includes a `URLSession` based `Provider` that serves as a starting point but is not intended for Production environments.

+The package's `Request` models all have a `validate()` that is capable of doing basic checks of the models before sending them to the provider.

 **Setup**
 Add the dependency.